aws-amplify/amplify-ui/README.md

 3. Data-bound components that make it easy to display dynamic data, like DataStoreCollections.
 4. Theming capabilities that allow you to customize the appearance of Amplify UI to match your brand.

-**This is a very early preview and a work-in-progress for the upcoming version of Amplify UI.**
+**This is an early preview of the upcoming Amplify UI 2.0 release.**

 ## Getting started